djnavarro/blankex/README.md

 - If there are additional folders add those in app.yaml
 - Each jsPsych trial type needs to be added
 - The welcome.js file has various standard fields to fill out
+- Currently it writes data to console; uncomment the lines in endExperiment() to  submit data to GAE instead
+- `backend.py` is minimal: it handles writes to datastore only
+- Deploy command

+`gcloud app deploy --project==PROJECTNAME`

+- Downloading data. see `download` folder.